neelchauhan/www.neelc.org/content/posts/freebsd-hd-audio-device.hints.md

 showDate: true
 ---

-If you're like me and run FreeBSD on a laptop (mine is a HP EliteBook x360 1030 G2), one issue you may encounter is the fact that switching between speakers and headphones isn't automatic.
+If you're like me and run FreeBSD on a laptop (mine ~~is~~ **was** a HP EliteBook x360 1030 G2 **before I broke it in a bothed "repair" job**), one issue you may encounter is the fact that switching between speakers and headphones isn't automatic.
 This isn't a HP-specific problem as I also know this impacts Dell laptops, and probably impacts other laptop brands as well.

 However, not all hope is lost.
 FreeBSD allows you to specify your audio device